-When teaching problem solving a number of concepts and tools specific to complexity science could also be introduced.
+When teaching problem-solving a number of concepts and tools specific to complexity science could also be introduced.
 This would make the tools of complexity readily identifiable and let the students make the connection to problems in different disciplines.
 For example, the advent of fast processing power and accessible modelling software allows students to create and explore agent-based models of their own.
 In this way they understand how simple rules can lead to surprising and apparently complex emergent behaviour.
-Just as importantly, they will understand that models are also limited, that they are representations of the rules programmed into the software and not the real world.
+Just as importantly, they will understand that models are also limited; that they are representations of the rules programmed into the software and not the real world.
+The IB has already worked with the Ellen MacArthur Foundation and Roland Kupers to develop and trial a complexity curriculum with UWC Mahindra College and is collaborating with key thinkers at MIT and Pennsylvania State University to develop a framework for International Mindedness (IM) based on compassionate integrity.
+Central to this IM framework is an emphasis on the learner profile attributes and the deliberate integration of systemic and empathetic understanding and practices.

-The ideas sketched above suggest there could be multiple paths to exploring complexity within the IB curriculum.
+The ideas sketched above suggest there could be multiple paths to exploring complexity within the IB programmes.
 We look forward to developing these multiple paths through the experience of teachers.